 Since Mendocino College is not required to take attendance, a student’s withdrawal date for the return of Title IV calculation will be:

-• The date posted by the instructor on The Last Activity Form and/or by email notification from the instructor.
-A counseling appointment or logging into a computer lab or science labs can be counted as a last activity.
+- The last date of attendance as reported by the instructor and/or by email notification from the instructor.
+A counseling appointment or logging into a computer lab or science lab can be counted as a last activity.

-For purposes of Title IV, students who receive Fs in all classes will be considered withdrawn from classes, unless they can produce verification from faculty that they attended an academic activity late enough in class and earned their F. Students with multiple Return to Title IV issues may be disqualified from federal aid at Mendocino College.
+For purposes of Title IV, students who receive F's or NP’s in all classes will be considered withdrawn from classes.
+The last date of attendance that is reported by the instructor will be used to determine if the student earned their F. If a last date of attendance is not reported, the student can produce verification from faculty that they attended an academic activity late enough in class and earned their F.

-The amount the college returns will be subtracted from the total sum that must be returned and the balance will be due from the student.
-The student will be responsible to return unearned funds in the same priority listed above.
-However, students who have loans will return funds in accordance with the terms of the promissory note and grant funds to be returned will be reduced by 50%.
+The student will be responsible to return unearned funds in the same priority listed below.
+However, students who have loans will return funds in accordance with the terms of the promissory note.
 If a student owes $50 or less, no amount is due to be paid.

 Return of Funds